 Individual DAF Group DAF Establishment of Recognition: Benefactor and/or Recognition: None.
-DAF for at least Bequest Society recognition to those US\$20,000 donors who make a commitment Reason: Group DAFs are that there will be a final distribution intended to continue in to the Endowment Fund from their perpetuity.
-Benefactor and DAF for at least US\$1,000 Bequest Society is not (Benefactor) or at least US\$10,000 extended to a Rotary club or (Benefactor and Bequest Society). district.
-Reason: In many cases the donor will request a final charitable distribution from the DAF when he or she dies.
+DAF for at least Bequest Society recognition to those US\$20,000 donors who make a commitment that Reason: Group DAFs are there will be a final distribution to the intended to continue in Endowment from their DAF for at perpetuity. least US\$1,000 Benefactor and Bequest (Benefactor) or at least US\$10,000 Society is not extended to a (Benefactor, Bequest Society, and Rotary club or district.
+Legacy Society).
 Grant distributions Recognition: Paul Harris Fellow Recognition: Paul Harris to the Annual Fund Recognition credit for the donor.
-Fellow Recognition credit Rotary Foundation Sustaining for the designated Rotary Member recognition when club.
+Fellow Recognition points Rotary Foundation Sustaining for the designated Rotary Member recognition when club.
 Major Donor appropriate.
 Counts towards Major recognition is not extended Donor recognition. to a Rotary club or district.
 Grant distributions Recognition: Paul Harris Fellow Recognition: Paul Harris to restricted giving Recognition credit for the donor.
-Fellow Recognition credit at TRF (e.g. Counts towards Major Donor for the designated Rotary Matching Grants) recognition. club.
-Major Donor recognition is not extended to a Rotary club or district.
+Fellow Recognition credit at TRF Counts towards Major Donor and for the designated Rotary Arch Klumph Society recognition. club.
+Major Donor and , , Arch Klumph Society recognition is not extended to a Rotary club or district.
 Grant distributions Recognition: Counts toward Recognition: None. to the Endowment Benefactor and Major Donor Fund recognition.
-Reason: Major Donor and Benefactor recognition is not extended to a Rotary club or district.
+Reason: Major Donor and Benefactor recognition is not extended to a Rotary (A :12010 T (1) D (04) club or district.